ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 2. Deploy the hub in 1 subscription and 1 to MANY spokes in 1 Azure subscription
    1. To deploy spokes in different Subscriptions, simply define more module calls.
 See below for details!

 The module behaves a little different & has different requirements depending on the mode that is used - The mode is determined by the VERSION of the module that is called.
-See the [Versions](#versions) for details on that.
+See the [Getting Started](#getting-started) for details on that.

 Also for specific release notes for the newest release, please see the <a href="https://github.com/ChristofferWin/codeterraform/releases">Releases page</a> for more details.